CraigYanitski/Chile-conference/README.md

 # Zermatt-Chile conference materials

 This repository contains some additional material for my poster in the 2022 Zermatt-Chile conference.
+A copy of the code can be pulled from [GitHub](https://github.com/CraigYanitski/kosmatau3d).
-Here you can find additional information regarding the
+Here you can find additional information regarding the following topics

 - HI and H2 mass distributions
 - HI and H2 scale heights
 - Far-UV radiation field
 - Clump surface density distribution
 - Milky Way rotational velocity profile